Sahith02/movie-suggest/README.md

 # Movie-Suggest

 This is a movie recommendation engine made in python with a KNN model trained on 40k movies and 28 genres.
 The machine learning model was then made into an API with Flask and deployed onto Heroku.
-The website is now live with the home page working.
+The website is now live with everything working.

 Visit https://movie-suggest.herokuapp.com/ to see the website in action.